scala/improvement-proposals/content/2022-02-25-pattern-matching-with-named-fields.md

 ### Allow skipping arguments

-Whenever a single named argument is used in pattern, the pattern can have fewer arguments than the unapply provides.
-This is driven by the motivation the make pattern matching extensible.
+Whenever a single named argument is used in a pattern, the pattern can have fewer arguments than the unapply provides.
+This is driven by the motivation to make pattern matching extensible.
 But this leads to (arguably small) inconsistency, as pointed out by Lionel Parreaux in the [Scala Contributors Thread](https://contributors.scala-lang.org/t/pattern-matching-with-named-fields/1829/44).
 This could lead users to use a named pattern, just to skip all parameters.

 ```scala